$279,000 per year: Are Seattle tech workers really that rich?

 We’d want to use data for specific tech occupations rather than an entire industry.
 We’d also want to find a median wage figure instead of an average.
 (The median is simply the midway point — half make more, half make less.
 It can’t be skewed by outliers.)

-The Washington Employment and Securities Department produces hourly median wage data for the state’s metro areas for certain occupations.
+The Washington Employment and Security Department produces hourly median wage data for the state’s metro areas for certain occupations.
 I looked up the most common tech occupation in the Seattle metro area, which is software developer (applications).

 The median hourly wage for 2019 is $64.37 per hour.
 That translates to an annual full-time median of just over $130,000.